 Businesses are utilizing this growing digital trend by cutting costs through remote work and freelance hirings.
 In fact, remote and freelance work has grown by over 140% since 2005.

 This shift in the business climate has opened the door for virtual assistants.
 The growth of this field has soared as businesses are able to utilize the skills of professionals while also keeping costs low.
 It’s no wonder thousands of professionals have left their traditional jobs to become virtual assistants.
 They serve their clients all around the globe from the comfort of their homes or a coffee shop.

 Sounds appealing, right?
 Maybe being a VA is right for you.
 Let’s take a look at how you can become a successful virtual assistant.

 What is a Virtual Assistant?

-A virtual assistant fills this same role for companies by serving in a variety of duties for the organization.
-These duties include administrative work, marketing, sales, operations and other components of the business.
+A virtual assistant fills this same role for companies by completing a variety of duties for the organization.
+These duties include administrative work, marketing, sales, operations, and other components of the business.

 Some virtual assistants will never meet their clients face-to-face but play a crucial role in the operations of the business despite not being physically present.

 Related: How to Become a Proofreader